Donita Nose

-Donita Nose (born Rodello Juntos Solano on June 29, 1979) is a Filipina comic, actress and TV host on the GMA Network.
+Rodello Juntos Solano (born June 29, 1979), known professionally as Donita Nose, is a Filipina comic, actress and TV host on GMA Network.
 She is best known as a transgender comic in Punch Line and Klownz together with other celebrities in showbiz like Super Tekla, Iyah, Boobay and Ate Gay.
 Nose is also known as one of the television hosts of Wowowin, together with Super Tekla and Willie Revillame.
 She also impersonates the actress and MTV VJ Donita Rose, where her screen name was taken from.

-On July 27, Nose tested positive for COVID-19, after she experienced symptoms of the disease.
+On 27 July 2020, Nose tested positive for COVID-19, after she experienced symptoms of the disease.